-Passau can easily be reached by car or train.
-Passau is a stop on the fast high-speed Inter-City-Express (ICE) trains that run from Frankfurt to Vienna via amongst others Nuremberg and Regensburg.
+Passau can easily be reached by car or train fro most parts of Germany and Austria.
+Passau is a stop on the fast high-speed Inter-City-Express (ICE) trains that run from Frankfurt (Hauptbahnhof and often Airport as well) to Vienna via amongst others Nuremberg and Regensburg.
 Good rail connections are also available to Munich.
 The Autobahn A3 passes near Passau allowing for fast driving times.
-The nearest airport to Passau is Munich Airport (MUC) but intercontinental passengers may well prefer to take the train from Frankfurt International Airport if direct flights are not available to Munich.

 Private airport shuttles are available but best reserved in advance.
-The cost for a transfer from Munich Airport to Passau is around €250 for a private car / €350 for a minibus making it worth comparing service providers.
-Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.
-The convenience, especially when traveling with luggage, small children, or in a group, might be worth the splurge but public transportation is much cheaper.
+The transportation cost for a transfer from Munich Airport to Passau is rather expensive (€400 to €500!) making it worth comparing service providers.
+Welcome gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+The convenience, especially when traveling with luggage, small children, or in a group, might be worth the splurge but public transportation to Passau is much cheaper.

 Traveling by Car to Passau on the German-Austrian Border

 Passau can easily be reached from all parts of Germany on the Autobahn A3 that passes just to the south of Passau.
-The Autobahn A3 is a very important highway that runs from Cologne via Frankfurt am Main, Nuremberg / NĂĽrnberg, and Regensburg to Passau before continuing into Austria (Linz and Vienna).
+The Autobahn A3 is a very important highway that runs from Cologne via Frankfurt am Main, Nuremberg / Nürnberg, and Regensburg to Passau before continuing into Austria (Linz and Vienna).

-The Danube River is seldom seen from the Autobahn itself and generally it is not worth using smaller roads next to the river when driving in Germany.
-However, the riverside road downstream from Passau to Linz goes through a beautiful part of the Danube Valley and well worth the slower travel compared to the autobahn.
+The Danube River is seldom seen from the Autobahn itself and generally, it is not worth using smaller roads next to the river when driving in Germany.
+However, the riverside road downstream from Passau to Linz goes through a beautiful part of the Danube Valley and is well worth the slower travel compared to the autobahn.

 Passau is by far the most popular departure point for luxury Danube riverboat cruise vacations.
 As a result, most cruise lines offer safe parking in Passau for passengers of Danube riverboat cruises.
 Many Passau hotels offer similar services that may include delivery of the car to the ship at the completion of the cruise.